 Senglea Streets and Marina

 As soon as you leave the garden, turn left.
 There are some pretty streets and buildings there.
 Senglea’s residential streets give you a taste of life away from the tourist scene.
 It has a lot of charming Maltese balconies, which are the country’s most iconic architectural features.
-It’s a quiet and friendly area, so you’ll hear lots of Maltese and see people’s daily life.
+It’s a quiet and friendly area, so you’ll hear lots of Maltese and see people’s daily lives.

 You can also go down the stairs to the Senglea Marina.
 You can grab a drink or lunch and enjoy the views of Birgu.